-Our board of directors has the authority to issue up to 70,000,000 shares of our common stock.
+Our board of directors has the authority to issue up to 70,000,000 shares of our common stock at December 31, 2024, which was expanded by shareholder vote to 320,000,000 effective February 18, 2025.
 Any issuance of equity or securities convertible into or exchangeable for our equity securities, including for the purposes of expansion of our business, may have a dilutive effect on our existing stockholders.